Garmelon/PFERD/CONFIG.md

 common to all crawlers:

 - `type`: The available types are specified in [this section](#crawler-types).
+- `skip`: Whether the crawler should be skipped during normal execution.
+The crawler can still be executed manually using the `--crawler` or `-C` flags.
+  (Default: `no`)
 - `output_dir`: The directory the crawler synchronizes files to.
 A crawler will never place any files outside of this directory.
 (Default: the crawler's name)
 - `redownload`: When to download a file that is already present locally.